Aircraft Fleet Recycling Association: History

-AFRA was founded in 2005, when 11 companies from Africa, Europe, and North America agreed to develop an industry code of conduct and best practices in the areas of aircraft dismantling and materials recycling.
+AFRA was founded in 2005, when 11 companies from Africa, Europe and North America agreed to develop an industry code of conduct and best practices in the areas of aircraft dismantling and material recycling.
 The group's aim was to motivate industry around the safe and environmentally responsible way of managing end-of-life aircraft.

 The original 11 members were Air Salvage International, Adherent Technologies, Bartin Group, The Boeing Company, Chateauroux Air Centre, Europe Aviation, Huron Valley Fritz, Milled Carbon, Rolls-Royce, and WINGNet.

 Membership

 AFRA members include original equipment manufacturers, aircraft disassemblers, parts distributors, aircraft insurers and appraisers, materials recyclers, and technology developers.
-AFRA is also associated with technology companies and the academic community regarding research and development of recycling technologies.
+AFRA is also associated with technological companies and the academic community regarding research and development of recycling technologies.
 AFRA has grown from its founding 11 members to now encompass 40 members from 10 countries.

 Mission

-The organisation's mission is the sustainable management of end-of-life airframes and engines.
+The organization's mission is the sustainable management of end-of-life airframes and engines.
 AFRA promotes and publishes the collective experience of its members to improve best practice in the management of end-of-life aircraft.
-AFRA also encourages greater collaboration between organisations and companies that have a track record in the environmentally responsible management of end-of-life aircraft.
+AFRA also encourages greater collaboration between organizations and companies that have a track record in the environmentally responsible management of end-of-life aircraft.

 AFRA develops partnerships and industry collaborations to create and enhance innovative technologies meant to improve environmentally sustainable practices in managing end-of-life aircraft.
-The organisation is also developing technology that they believe can increase the economic value of aircraft assets.
-The safe handling and disposal of materials that cannot be recycled is a key priority of AFRA as well as returning reclaimed metals and composite materials back into commercial and aircraft manufacturing.
+The organization is also developing technology that they believe can increase the economic value of aircraft assets.
+The safe handling and disposal of materials that cannot be recycled is a key priority of AFRA, as is returning reclaimed metals and composite materials back into commercial and aircraft manufacturing.
 AFRA members ultimately target a 95% recyclability rate.

 Accreditation

 AFRA accreditation is meant to inform the aviation industry, customers and potential customers that best management practice and environmental responsibility is at the heart of a company’s processes and practices.

 Since its foundation, 12 AFRA members have achieved AFRA accreditation: Aircraft End-of-Life Solutions (AELS), Air Salvage International, Bonus Tech, Europe Aviation, Evergreen Trade, Orange Aero, P3 Aviation, Southern California Aviation and Volvo Aero Services.
-A number of other organisations are currently in the process of being accredited.
+A number of other organizations are currently in the process of being accredited.
 AFRA members increasingly report on the economic added value of AFRA accreditation, with asset owners actively seeking out AFRA accredited members for contracts.